StevenHeinrich/ember-leaflet-draw/README.md

     // Add options here
     fingerprint: {
       exclude: [
-        // You should already have these from using Ember-Leaflet 'images/layers-2x.png',
+        // You should already have these from using Ember-Leaflet (Leaflet) 'images/layers-2x.png',
         'images/layers.png',
         'images/marker-icon-2x.png',
         'images/marker-icon.png',
         'images/marker-shadow.png',
-        // These are additional images used by Ember-Leaflet-Draw 'images/spritesheet-2x.png',
+        // These are additional images used by Ember-Leaflet-Draw (Leaflet.draw) 'images/spritesheet-2x.png',
         'images/spritesheet.png',
         'images/spritesheet.svg'